-Autism Exercise Specialist Certificate – Expand Your Knowledge
+Autism Exercise Adaptive Specialist Certificate – Expand Your Knowledge

 Autism affects 1 in 68 people.
 In most cases, their families with autistic children pull out all the stops to get them the help they need.
 While there are many non-evidence-based therapies, exercise is known to work.
 Not just to work, but to do so in a big way.
 Providing exercise for those with an autism spectrum disorder is not just about fitness.
 Current research finds exercise can help with focus, language development, reducing stereotypical behaviors, and improving social skills.
-Earning an Autism Exercise Specialist Certificate gives you the knowledge you need to provide this type of service.
+Earning a certification as an adaptive specialist for autism gives you the knowledge you need to provide this type of service.

 Required Physical Education

 The Individuals with Disabilities Education Act (IDEA) requires that any student with a disability must receive physical education.
-This, of course, is where having an autism exercise specialist certificate comes in.
-Becoming an Autism Exercise Specialist gives you the opportunity to add more services to your current list of services and of course help increase your business’s revenue.
+This, of course, is where having a certification as a specialist for autism comes in.
+Becoming certified as an adaptive fitness Autism Exercise Specialist gives you the opportunity to add more services to your current list of services and of course help increase your business’s revenue.
 More importantly, it gives you the chance to have a profound impact on those living with autism and their family.

-Who Qualifies for an Autism Exercise Specialist Certificate?
+Who Qualifies for an Autism Adaptive Exercise Specialist Certificate?

-When You Have Your Autism Exercise Specialist Certificate
+When You Have Your Adaptive Exercise Specialist Certificate

-Once you have completed the Autism Exercise Specialist Certificate course, you will be able to:
+Once you have completed the Adaptive Exercise Specialist Certificate course, you will be able to:

 Use a variety of standard health assessment tool, private or school-based assessments.
 You will be able to use these tools to help you develop the base of your autism client’s exercise program.
 From here, you will be able to develop individualized exercise programs for those with autism spectrum disease (ASD).
 More importantly, you will use evidence-based teaching strategies to develop full exercise routines for those with ASD.